All you need to know about NBC's Peacock streaming service

 What shows and movies are on Peacock?

-Among the content that Peacock subscribers have access to are classic NBC series, like The Office and Law & Order, and fresh Peacock originals, such as the rebooted versions of Saved By the Bell and Punky Brewster and the brand new hit series Girls5Eva.
+Among the content that Peacock subscribers have access to are classic NBC series, like The Office and Law & Order, and fresh Peacock originals, such as the rebooted version of Saved By the Bell and the brand new hit series Girls5Eva.
 A selection of series that originally aired on CBS, Showtime, The CW, and BET are also streaming on Peacock.
 As stated above, users who opt for the Premium or Premium Plus tiers will have access to more content.

-Regarding film content, Peacock is also home to a rotating lineup of 700 Universal and Paramount films, including the John Wick, Harry Potter, and American Pie franchises.
+Regarding film content, Peacock is also home to a rotating lineup of 700 Universal and Paramount films, including the The Fifty Shades, Harry Potter, and Karate Kid franchises.

 Unique to all three tiers of the Peacock platform is the impressive lineup of live and on-demand sports coverage.
 Specifically, subscribers can stream episodes of sports talk shows such as The Dan Patrick Show, The Rich Eisen Show, and Brother From Another.